Dialexio/OTA-Catalog-Parser/README.md

 ### Required Arguments
 * `-d <device>` specifies what device you're looking for.
 This argument is looking for a value like "iPad2,3" or "iPod7,1."
 (If you do not know what value to use, you may refer to the identifiers listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).)
 * `-f <file>` specifies the location of the OTA update catalog.
 This may be either an XML file saved on your computer, or a mesu.apple.com URL.
 * `-m <model>` specifies what device you're looking for.
 This argument is looking for a value like "N71AP" or "N66mAP."
-(If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required only if you are looking for OTA updates for the iPhone 6S, 6S Plus, or iPhone SE.
+(If you do not know what value to use, you may refer to the internal names listed on [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models).) __This argument is required only if you are looking for OTA updates for the iPhone 6S, 6S Plus, or iPhone SE, or for Pallas requests.
 It is ignored for all other devices.__
+* `-pb <build>` specifies the build that you are starting a query of Pallas requests from.
+Both this and `-pv` are required for querying Pallas requests only.
+* `-pv <version>` specifies the version that you are starting a query of Pallas requests from.
+Both this and `-pb` are required for querying Pallas requests only.

 ### Optional Arguments
 * `-b` specifies that you would like to see beta releases.
 By default, this program does not display beta releases.